B1BU/Simple-Frequency/readme.md

 | Spuddie Talkie | No |
 | Walkie Talkie | No |

-## Notes
+***

 Feel free to suggest improvements, report bugs or request compatibility with other Minecraft versions on my [Discord Server](https://discord.com/invite/JsrG8EDdnZ)

+If you make content using my datapacks, please give me proper credit

-If you enjoy this project, please consider showing me some support in whatever ways you can!
+If you enjoy this project, please consider showing me some support in whatever ways you can

-If you make content using my datapacks, please give me proper credit!

 Also check out my other projects on [Planet Minecraft](https://www.planetminecraft.com/member/b1bu/) while I procrastinate posting them here!

+***

+*Why don't we just relax and turn on the radio!?
+Would you like AMM or FMM?*